alighazi/price_alert_bot/readme.md

-commands
+Commands

-price - get the price for desired coin p - same as /price chart - chart for a coin at timeframe (5m, 15m, 1h, 4h, 1d, 1w, etc)
+`price - get the price for desired coin p - same as /price chart - chart for a coin at timeframe (5m, 15m, 1h, 4h, 1d, 1w, etc)
 ch - same as /chart